Daily Devotion for April 16, 2014

 For Thine is the kingdom, and the power, and the glory, forever and ever.

-Prayer for This Day
+Prayer for the Morning

 (Additional prayers may be found at Prayers for All Occasions.)

 God be with you 'til we meet again.

 Behold, I was brought forth in iniquity,

 And in sin my mother conceived me.